kaisoweird1/AWS-Tasks/Task 6/README.md

-# Task 6: VPC Examining Two AWS Accounts
+# Task 6: VPC Peering Using Two AWS Accounts

 For improved isolation, security, and management, resources are frequently dispersed across several AWS accounts in real-world cloud architectures.
 AWS has a powerful feature called *VPC Peering* that allows two *Virtual Private Clouds (VPCs)* to communicate with each other, even if they are part of different AWS accounts.